AnaviTechnology/anavi-docs/anavi-light-controller/anavi-light-controller.md

 By default ANAVI Light Controller comes with [this free and open source Arduino sketch](https://github.com/AnaviTechnology/anavi-light-controller-sw).

+## Setting up the Arduino IDE

+1. Install the Arduino IDE following the instuctions from from https://www.arduino.cc/en/Main/Software

+2. Add the ESP8266 board package: In File > Preferences input http://arduino.esp8266.com/stable/package_esp8266com_index.json into the Additional Board Manager URLs field.

+3. In Tools > Board ... > Boards manager find and add the ESP8266 package.
+Now "Generic ESP8266" should be an option in the Tools > Boards menu.

 ## Flashing Custom Firmware

 Follow the steps below to compile and flash custom firmware on ANAVI Light Controller from Arduino IDE: